wso2/docs-is/en/asgardeo/docs/references/jarm.md

 ## Using JARM

-When [JARM is enabled](#enable-jarm), clients can request authorization response parameters along with additional data in JWT format instead of plain text.
+With JARM, clients can request authorization response parameters along with additional data in JWT format instead of plain text.

 The specification defines the following response modes, which you can specify using the `response_mode` parameter in the authorization request.